HeapSpace/vdb2016/content/speakers/index.md

         short:
           - "Flux architectures and why you should care.
 How to tame the application state and not go bananas.
 Examples from production applications with React.js and Redux."
         long:
-          - " Flux architectures and why you should care.
-How to tame the application state and not go bananas.
-Examples from production applications with React.js and Redux.
-This talk will go into details of the problems that modern application face.
+          - "This talk will go into details of the problems that modern application face.
 How to handle dozen components running on multiple screens at the same time and handling it's own state. "
     tags:
       - web
   -